 Click to contact Chalik & Chalik's personal injury lawyers today

 Statutes of Limitations for Wrongful Death Claims

-In the state of Florida, you have four years from the date of your loved one’s death to file a wrongful death claim in court.
+In the state of Florida, you have two years from the date of your loved one’s death to file a wrongful death claim in court.